 Pretty Simple, Right?

-The metal part of your coil can be made from a few different metal wire types, depending on the function of the vape.
-Usually though, it’s just stainless steel wire, steel is a good conductor, but it’s also heat resistant so won’t burn out as quickly as some other metals.
+The metal part of your coil will usually consist of a thin mesh design or spiral wire, depending on the function of the vape.
+Usually though, it’s just stainless mesh band, mesh offers a wider surface area that heats e-liquid quickly and evenly, steel is a good conductor, but it’s also heat resistant so won’t burn out as quickly as some other metals.

 What's An Atomiser Head?